 - Best Power Supply for High-end Graphics Cards [SLI & Crossfire Ready]

-Check 6-pin & 8-pin PCIe Connectors – If your graphics card requires 6-pin / 8-pin PCIe power connectors then make sure that all the power connectors are connected to graphics card from the PSU.
-If the PCIe power connectors are not connected or are not connected properly then your graphics card will not perform to its full potential and thus you will get reduced performance in games and other graphics related applications.
+Check 6-pin & 8-pin PCIe Connectors – If your graphics card requires 6-pin / 8-pin PCIe power connectors then make sure that all the power connectors are connected to the graphics card from the PSU.
+If the PCIe power connectors are not connected or are not connected properly then your graphics card will not perform to its full potential and thus you will get reduced performance in games and other graphics-related applications.

-Check Video Drivers – Install the latest video drivers for getting best performance in latest games.
+Check Video Drivers – Install the latest video drivers for getting the best performance in the latest games.
 If you are getting low performance from the latest video card drivers then you can uninstall the latest video drivers and roll back to the previous one until a newer or more updated graphics card driver is released by the GPU manufacturer.

 BSOD or Blue Screen of Death

-If you are getting Blue Screen of Death (BSOD) due to graphics card then you may want to change your video card drivers or perform a GPU BIOS update of your graphics card.
+If you are getting Blue Screen of Death (BSOD) due to your graphics card then you may want to change your video card drivers or perform a GPU BIOS update of your graphics card.
 You can go through the link given below and know about the various GPU BIOS tools and learn about how to update the BIOS of your video card.

 If your computer is booting fine but you are not getting any display then you may want to check out the display cable.
 Make sure that the display cable is working fine and is properly connected to display ports on the graphics card and the monitor.
-If the display cable is faulty then get a new high quality branded video cable for your graphics card.
+If the display cable is faulty then get a new high-quality branded video cable for your graphics card.

 Overheating of graphics card is another major problem faced by many users.
-When your graphics card GPU, memory or VRM overheats then you can experience freezing, BSOD or crashing.
+When your graphics card GPU, memory, or VRM overheats then you can experience freezing, BSOD, or crashing.
 Overheating can be caused by many factors mentioned below:

 Low Fan RPM – If your fan is spinning at lower RPM even at high loads then there is something wrong with the fan throttling system of your graphics card.
 Here you can either use a good graphics card overclocking utility to manually set the fan speed to maximum (from auto) all the time, and you can also try to update your graphics card BIOS to fix this issue.

-Overclocking – If you have overclocked the graphics card beyond its cooling capacity then it does heat up your graphics card major components.
+Overclocking – If you have overclocked the graphics card beyond its cooling capacity then it does heat up your graphics card’s major components.
 Here you can either lower your overclock or get a better cooler for your graphics card.

 Check out: Best Aftermarket Graphics Card Coolers

-Thermal Paste – Over the time thermal paste between the GPU (and other components) gets burnt out.
-This will cause an improper contact between the surface of heatsink and GPU, thus reducing the thermal transfer and causing the temperature to rise.
+Thermal Paste – Over time thermal paste between the GPU (and other components) gets burnt out.
+This will cause an improper contact between the surface of the heatsink and GPU, thus reducing the thermal transfer and causing the temperature to rise.
 Here you can remove the heatsink, clean and remove the older thermal paste, apply a good quality thermal paste and then put the heatsink back on it.
-For thermal paste, I recommend Arctic Silver 5.
+For the thermal paste, I recommend Arctic Silver 5.